 3 Ways to Care For Your Vacation Home When You're Not There

 Owning a vacation home or condo is a dream come true for many people, but not knowing how to properly care for the property when living far away from it can quickly turn that dream into a challenge.
-On the other hand, taking a few proactive steps will keep a vacation home in tip-top shape and ensure the property will consistently remain clean and comfortable, providing years of enjoyment.
+On the other hand, taking a few proactive steps will ensure that buying a vacation home is a good investment.

 Taking care of a vacation home isn't much different from caring for a primary residence, but it adds complexity because it's hard to observe what's going on when living hundreds (or more) miles away.
 Keep reading to learn four ways homeowners can overcome the challenges of keeping a home in great shape when they are away.